 As far as choosing one language is concerned, both have their pros and cons.
 Automation with java is more predictable and reliable due to the language’s static type system, which makes automated refactored.

 On the other hand, Python’s dynamic system relies on brevity, fluidity, and experimentation in code, giving it more versatility than Java’s rigid style.
 Python has also been adapting to automated testing in modern development, but this happens more frequently in integration instead of unit testing.

-To sum up, it is obvious from the above arguments that using Selenium with Java is preferred by more than 80% of professionals but it also doesn’t mean that learning Selenium with Python is not useful.
-Selecting the programming languages depends on where you going to use.
+To sum up, it is obvious from the above arguments that using Selenium test automation with Java is preferred by more than 80% of professionals but it also doesn’t mean that learning Selenium with Python is not useful.
+Selecting the programming languages depends on where you going to use them.

-We, at BugRaptors, have developed our own automation framework using java language and delivered many automation projects using the same language which has satisfied numerous clients’ requirements and produced high-quality software.
+We, at BugRaptors, have developed our very own automation framework using java language, delivering many automation projects using the language that satisfies clients’ requirements and produces high-quality software with no language barriers.